-Individuals at RIT (whether faculty, staff, or students) who are organizing an activity or event that involves minors who are unaccompanied by a parent or guardian must register the program with the Office of Youth Protection and Compliance at least 30 days prior to the start of the program program by submitting this form.
+Individuals at RIT (whether faculty, staff, or students) who are organizing an activity or event that involves minors must register the program with the Office of Youth Protection and Compliance at least 30 days prior to the start of the program.
 This applies to programs held on campus as well as RIT-sponsored programs that occur off-campus.

 All youth program organizers must ensure the following steps are completed prior to the start of their programs: